kit-ty-kate/visitors/doc/from-visitors-to-iterators.md

   | DTDelay of (unit -> 'a delayed_tree)
 ```

 A delayed tree is converted to a cascade as follows.
-We may choose, at this
-point, between left-to-right and right-to-left traversals.
-As usual, when
+As is often the case,
-building a cascade, one must take a continuation `k` as an argument, so as
+when building a cascade, one must take a continuation `k` as an argument, so
-to avoid naive and costly cascade concatenation operations.
+as to avoid naive and costly cascade concatenation operations.
+Thus, the
+specification of the function call `delayed_tree_to_cascade dt k` is to
+construct a cascade whose elements are the elements of the delayed tree `dt`
+(listed from left to right), followed with the elements of the cascade `k`.

 ```
 let rec delayed_tree_to_cascade (dt : 'a delayed_tree) (k : 'a cascade)